 Ask anyone why Japan surrendered at the end of World War II, and a good proportion of the answers you receive will point towards the dropping of two atomic bombs on Hiroshima and Nagasaki.
 These were definitely catalysts for the final downfall of the Japanese Empire and likely diminished the desire to continue fighting, but some historians claim there is reason to believe there was another force that caused Japan to back out of the war—and it had almost nothing to do with the United States.

 Despite how hard the Allied forces fought against the tenacious Japanese army, there seemed to be no end to the war in sight.
 With every Allied push, Japan pushed back with equal force, despite having lost the backing of the Axis powers by the middle of 1945.
 A month before the war ended, the United States brought the world’s attention to its latest creation of war: the atomic bomb.
 Even knowing it was intended for them, the Japanese fought on.

-So, what finally forced their hand?
+So, what, beyond the bomb, finally forced their hand?

 The Soviet Push

 American involvement in the Pacific conflict is well-documented, but what’s often overlooked is the entry of Soviet forces.
 Having successfully pushed the Germans to defeat in May of 1945, the Soviet Union did not immediately join in the war on the Asian front.
 In fact at one point Japanese officials considered asking the Soviet Union to mediate with American forces and negotiate the status of Asian territories.
 Even after the first bomb was dropped on Hiroshima on August 6th, Foreign Minister Shigenori Togo communicated with his ambassador in Moscow in hopes of pressing Soviet involvement in mediating.